-- Always lock your bike’s frame and wheels with a high-quality, modern U-lock (with a disc/flat key)
+- Always lock your bike’s frame and wheels with a high-quality, modern U-lock.

 - Record your bike’s serial number.
-Take a photo of you and your unlocked bike.
-Keep the receipt.
-All will help you identify the bike.
+Get a photo of you with your unlocked bike.
+Keep the sales receipt.
+All will help you identify the bike if it is stolen.

-- Always lock your bike, even if you’re just leaving it for a moment
+- Always lock your bike, even if you’re leaving it for only a moment

-- Always lock through the frame and a wheel.
-Add a cable, cable lock, or second U-lock to lock the second wheel.
-See diagrams to the right.
+- If your bike has quick-release wheels, always lock through the frame and a wheel.
+Add a cable, cable lock or second U-lock to secure the second wheel.
+See diagrams above.

 - Buy the most expensive lock you can afford.
-U-locks are strong and better ones come with theft warranties.
-Only buy a U-lock with a flat or disc key.
-Cylindrical keyed locks are more easily picked.
-See diagram about keys to the right.
+U-locks are strong, and better ones come with theft warranties.

 - Beware of locking to “sucker poles” that are loosely bolted down and can easily be removed.